cchdo/exchange/docs/common.rst

 Common Format Features
 ======================
 Certain format specifications are shared between the bottle and CTD WHP-exchange files.
-All WHP-exchange text files must be UTF-8 encoded.
+All WHP-exchange text files MUST be UTF-8 encoded.
-Unix style line endings (U+000A [LF]) are preferred, DOS line endings (CR+LF) are acceptable, other line endings should be avoided.
+Unix style line endings (U+000A [LF]) SHOULD be used, DOS line endings (CR+LF) MAY be used, other line endings SHOULD NOT be used.

 .. note::
   UTF-8 was chosen as the encoding for WHP-Exchange files because it is backwards compatable with ASCII.